iPior/teams-calendar/README.md

 - Only 30 minute and 60 minute durations were implemented.
 - 30 minute activities will not display descriptions.
 - All data is stored locally in the browser for easy continued use.

-That's all, thanks! :)
+- Responsive design was not in mind, I wanted a project to showcase the JavaScript I had just learnt That's all, thanks! :)